Notes to broadcasters

-Your sexual and reproductive health is part of your overall health, and there’s no need to be ashamed of seeing a health professional to stay healthy.
+Your sexual and reproductive health is part of your overall health, and there’s no need to be ashamed of seeing a health professional.

-So make a wise decision and get tested immediately if you think you might have a sexual or reproductive health problem.
+So make the wise decision and seek health services immediately if you think you might have a sexual or reproductive health problem.

 Don’t judge people who access sexual and reproductive health services

-Don’t waste time laughing at someone because they have a problem with their sexual health.
-Don’t judge them.
+Don’t laugh at someone because they have a problem with their sexual health and don’t judge them!
 Help them get quick treatment.

 Laughing at and judging people who use sexual and reproductive health services only delays treatment.
 Applaud their courage for having the will to keep in good health.

 Let’s treat each other with respect and dignity!

 Get treatment for sexual and reproductive problems immediately

 Gama, we are in trouble.
 I don’t think we protected ourselves fully.